 What

-wwiidl Why When Where How
+vviiat Why When Where How

-I'm going to finish high- school.
-Because I want to go to university In the year At school I'm going to study hard.
+I'm going to Because I want to undre HOW

+finísh hígh- school. go to university In the year At school I'm going to study hard.

 Copy this table on a sheet of paper, and write your answers to these questions: